 A world where people with sensory loss can communicate effectively and live healthy, independent and fulfilling lives.

 I began working for the organisation in 1975, qualifying as a Social Worker in 1988.
 I have a passion for supporting people and working on new initiatives.
 I enjoy the variety of my day to day work and working alongside a great team of people.
+My role as Executive of Operations is to manage the providers services for people living with a sensory loss.

 Supported Living Executive